How to Stop Comparing Yourself When Everyone Is So Badass

 But it was also kind of awesome.

-So if you can’t stand being worse-than, seriously, just woman up and get over it.
+So if you can’t stand being worse-than, seriously, just woman up and stop comparing yourself to others.
 Because it’s not like you want to go back to Cleveland, right?

 3. Be badass at things that actually matter